-The Governing Body will take of account the STPCD when determining the role of Leading Practitioners in this school.
+The Trustees' will take of account the STPCD when determining the role of Leading Practitioners in this College.
 Additional duties will be set out in the job description of the leading practitioner and will include:

-a leadership role in developing, implementing, and evaluating policies and practices in the school that contribute to school improvement;

-the improvement of teaching schools within school [and within the wider school community] which impact significantly on pupil progress;

-improving the effectiveness of staff and colleagues, particularly in relation to specific areas such as [insert]
+a leadership role in developing, implementing, and evaluating policies and practices in the College that contribute to College improvement; the improvement of teaching Colleges within College [and within the wider College community] which impact significantly on pupil progress; improving the effectiveness of staff and colleagues, particularly in relation to specific areas such as paid support employment and transitions to adult life.

-The Governing Body will determine whether to establish Leading Practitioner posts and assess all teachers previously employed in the school as Advanced Skills Teachers (AST) or Excellent Teachers (ET) against the School's criteria.
+The Trustees' will determine whether to establish Leading Practitioner posts and assess all teachers previously employed in the College as Advanced Skills Teachers (AST) or Excellent Teachers (ET) against the College's criteria.
 If successful, they will be paid at a scale point which maintains that teacher's previous pay entitlement plus any pay progression which they would have received had they remained in an AST or ET post.